 If you’re working on the existing party wall, building a new one at or on the boundary line with next door, or excavating near an adjoining building, you’ll need a written party wall agreement from next door before work begins.
 Start by serving a party wall notice on the neighbours, or pay a party wall surveyor to do this on your behalf.

 Better still, keep them informed of your plans from early on and see if they'll agree to sign a party wall agreement waiver – doing so will save you at least £1,000.

 10. Dealing with the openings into the new room

 You may be left with two openings to the new room: the original from the hallway, and a second where a reception room window used to be when it overlooked the side return.
 If so, a bank of kitchen cabinetry – possibly including a great fridge-freezer – can be an effective use of the wall space in between.
 Alternatively, why not include open shelving or a mixture of shelves and closable units?
 This is where great kitchen storage ideas will come in handy.

 A continuous floor finish throughout will help the new side return extension feel as large as possible.
 You could even opt for the same flooring in the front reception rooms and hall to create a fuss-free look and expansive feel across the ground floor.
 If you take the latter option, bear in mind that what you choose needs to stand up to foot traffic throughout, be easy to maintain and suitable for all of the individual zones.

 12. Add character without breaking the budget

-Architectural details can drive up your costs, so if you're extending on a budget, you might want to look for ways of saving money.
-You may want to keep wall finishes the same in the newly extended space, but a different look for the wall of the side return can make the room look less boxy.
+Architectural details can drive up the cost of an extension so if you're looking to extend on a budget, you may want to keep wall finishes the same in the newly extended space, while a different look for the wall of the side return can make the room look less boxy.